smugpie/amiga-bitmap-font-tools/README.md

 You can find some explanation of what's going on here at https://andrewgraham.dev.

-## Glyphs
-### Scripts
+## Glyphs.app Scripts

-`openAmigaFont.py` opens an Amiga font descriptor file in Glyphs.
+`openAmigaFont.py` opens an Amiga font descriptor file in Glyphs from the Scripts menu.

-`openAmigaJsonFont.py` opens .afontjson files (see below)  in Glyphs.
+`openAmigaJsonFont.py` opens .afontjson files (see below) in Glyphs from the Scripts menu.

 ### Installation

-Copy all the files in the `glyphsapp` folder into the Glyphs.app scripts folder.
+Copy all the files in the `glyphsapp/scripts` folder into the Glyphs.app scripts folder.
+Restart Glyphs.

+## Glyphs.app Plugins

+`OpenAmigaJsonFont.glyphsFileFormat` opens .afontjson files (see below) in Glyphs from the Open... dialog.

+### Installation

+Double click on the plugin.
 Restart Glyphs.
 ## Node.js

 Install node and/or nvm.
 The scripts are tested on Node.js v14.